projectcalico/calico/README.md

 - community

 To modify the navigation (e.g. when adding a new file), you should change the yml file for the appropriate section.
 The format is, hopefully, pretty obvious.

+## Relative and absolute links

+You can use relative links in doc pages.
+However, if you want to make absolute links (for example, to /images) you should prepend the link or reference with `{{base}}`.
+For example `<a href="{{base}}/images"` or `[link]({{base}}/docs/page)`.
+The base variable is calculated for each page when served and converts absolute paths to relative (which allows us to not worry about where github pages may host the site, for example).

+For reasons related to getting the TOCs working properly with a changing "base" URL, note you shouldn't use "index.md" pages with implicit links to the owning directory as this screws up the calculation of the relative path.

 Most of the theming of this site is based on the Kubernetes documentation.
 The original Kubernetes Apache license in in [LICENSE](LICENSE).